Praveen76/Loan_Approval_Classifier_Advanced_Techniques/README.md

 - Hyperparameter tuning and optimization
 - Model interpretation and explanation

-The data used in this project is from [this source](https://www.kaggle.com/altruistdelhite04/loan-prediction-problem-dataset).
-It contains information about 614 loan applicants and whether they were approved or not.

 The models used in this project are:
 - Random Forest
 - XGBoost